GLOBAL MARKETS-Stocks slip, bonds steady after inflation palpitations | Business

 GLOBAL MARKETS-Stocks slip, bonds steady after inflation palpitations

-Nervous global stock markets floundered on Thursday as bond yields steadied and the dollar wilted, after the highest U.S. inflation reading in nearly 40 years kept concerns about price pressures and monetary policy risks alive.
+Nervous global stock markets tumbled on Thursday as the dollar wilted, after a drumbeat of hawkish remarks from Federal Reserve officials made clear that U.S. interest rates could rise as soon as March, putting an end to ultra-easy monetary conditions.

-Indeed, data released on Thursday that pointed to rapidly tightening U.S. labor market conditions presaged the supply bottlenecks and persistent inflation pressures that could come, unsettling investors already nervous about imminent rate hikes.
-Further warnings from Fed Governor Lael Brainard on Thursday that "inflation is too high" and that controlling inflation is the "most important task" for the central bank kept investors focused on potential pitfalls ahead.
+Fed Governor Lael Brainard became the latest and most senior U.S. central banker to signal that rates will rise in March to fight inflation, saying that the Fed "has projected several rate hikes over the course of the year".
+Indeed, data released on Thursday that pointed to rapidly tightening U.S. labor market conditions presaged the supply bottlenecks and persistent inflation pressures that could come, further unsettling investors already nervous about imminent rate hikes.

-By early afternoon, MSCI's gauge of stocks across the globe had shed 0.41%, as stocks in Europe and the United States slipped into the red.
-The S&P 500 lost 0.64%, the Nasdaq Composite dropped 1.45%, and the Dow Jones Industrial Average was little changed.
+MSCI's gauge of stocks across the globe had shed 0.92%, as stocks in Europe and the United States slipped into the red.
+After spending much of the day nursing modest declines, U.S. stocks deepened losses toward the end of the session.
+The S&P 500 lost 1.4%, the Nasdaq Composite dropped 2.5%, and the Dow Jones Industrial Average lost 0.5%.

 The pan-European STOXX 600 index ended flat as losses in defensive stocks were matched by gains in automakers and technology stocks on hopes of improving semiconductor supply.
 "We do not think the returns from many financial assets will be as good in 2022 as they were in 2021," said John Higgins, chief markets economist at Capital Economics.

 "For a start, we envisage a sell-off in government bonds in most places, reflecting the outlook for monetary policy.
 And, in general, we foresee an underwhelming performance from equities, including in the United States and China."
 Data released on Wednesday had showed U.S. consumer price inflation bounding 7% on an annual basis in December, the highest since 1982.
-While the report was widely expected, it left intact investor bets that U.S. interest rates could rise as soon as March.
+While the report was widely expected, it left investors almost certain that U.S. rates will rise in March.

 "The challenge from here is how the global economy responds to this normalization."
-In the bond markets, where borrowing costs have raced to keep up with rate hike expectations this year, 10-year U.S. Treasury yields hovered around 1.7200% and Germany's 10-year yield bobbed near -0.086% having approached positive yield territory for the first time since May 2019.
+In bond markets, where borrowing costs have raced to keep up with rate hike expectations this year, 10-year U.S. Treasury yields edged down to 1.7006%, though analysts say they are almost certain to climb higher this year against a backdrop of rising rates.
+Germany's 10-year yield bobbed near -0.086% having approached positive yield territory for the first time since May 2019.

 European Central Bank Vice President Luis de Guindos became the latest to warn that the current spike in inflation was not going to be as transitory as originally expected.
 Upmarket Swiss bathroom goods giant Geberit had seen its shares slide too as it warned it was now impossible to predict how much raw materials prices would rise this year.
 It is a busy period for bond issuance as countries and companies look to beat the rise in rates.
 Italy was due to sell up to 7 billion euros of three- and seven-year bonds later, and Ireland was eyeing a bumper sale.
 The week is also set to be a record one for emerging market corporate debt sales with nearly 30 taking place.